dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps.md

 Before you begin to use the Microsoft Intune Software Publisher, you must install the full version of [Microsoft .NET Framework 4.0](https://www.microsoft.com/download/details.aspx?id=17851).
 After installation, you might have to restart your computer before the Software Publisher will open correctly.

 ## Cloud storage space
 All apps that you create using the software installer installation type (for example, a line of business app) are  packaged and uploaded to Microsoft Intune cloud storage.
 A trial subscription of Intune includes 2 gigabytes (GB) of cloud-based storage that is used to store managed apps and updates.
-A paid subscription includes 20GB, with the option to purchase additional storage.
+A paid subscription includes 20 GB, with the option to purchase additional storage.

 You can see how much space you are using and purchase more storage in the **Storage Use** node of the **Admin** workspace.